-The Tennessee Department of Environment and Conservation (“TDEC”) issued a November 10th proposed Order and Assessment (“Order”) related to 795 Airways (“Airways”) for alleged violation of the Tennessee Underground Storage Tank (“UST”) regulations.
-See Case No. UST 20-0101.
+The Tennessee Department of Environment and Conservation (“TDEC”) issued a proposed April 27th Order and Assessment (“Order”) to Mapco Express, Inc. (“Mapco”) addressing alleged violations of the Tennessee Underground Storage Tank (“UST”) rules.
+See Case No. UST 21-0029.

-The Order provides that Zaid Alshaif is the registered owner of four underground storage tanks (“USTs”) in Jackson, Tennessee.
+The Order provides that Mapco is the registered owner of five UST systems (“Facility”) in Knoxville, Tennessee.

-Division personnel are stated to have performed a compliance inspection on or about December 20, 2019, which allegedly identified the following violations during the inspection:
+Division personnel are stated to have conducted a compliance inspection at the Facility on June 29, 2020.
+The inspector allegedly identified the following violations:

 The Order provides certain appeal rights.

 A copy of the Order can be downloaded here.